TheModFather/mammock/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+### 0.2.1
+* Minor fix for tests
+* Improved test mocks somewhat, but they still need some attention

 ### 0.2.0
 * Major rewrite of the routing engine to better suit a multitude of custom requesti methods
 * Removed Mammock.Endpoint and Mammock.Server, moving main constructor to the initial mammock instance